Sheriff Career Information

 Sheriffs are police officers at the county level and are responsible for a number of law enforcement duties.
-To become a sheriff, you must be a U.S. citizen, at least 21 years old, have a high school diploma or GED and an Associate’s degree.
+All Sheriffs must fit the following criteria: You must be a U.S. citizen, at least 21 years old, have a high school diploma or GED and an Associate’s degree.
 If you are accepted into the Sheriff’s Academy, you will be enrolled in a training program to teach you about your specific duties.

-The links below will allow you to request free enrollment information directly from top national schools that offer a Sheriff degree program:
+The links below will allow you to request free enrollment information directly from national schools that offer Sheriff related degree programs:

 Degree Requirements to become a Sheriff: